Is Medicare Advantage Right For Me?

 May Cost Less

-If you opt for a Medicare Advantage plan, you continue to pay your Part B monthly premium, and you may also be responsible for your Medicare Advantage premium, that is, if you have one.
+Suppose you opt for a Medicare Advantage plan.
+In that case, you continue to pay your Part B monthly premium, and you may also be responsible for your Medicare Advantage premium if you have one.
 The private insurer determines the premium for the plan, which can vary, but some plans may have a $0 premium.

 Medicare Advantage plans also limit your maximum out-of-pocket expenses.
-This maximum out-of-pocket currently in 2021 is $7,550, but this is the upper limit, and some plans will have a lower cap.
+The current maximum out-of-pocket rate in 2021 is $7,550, but this is the upper limit, and some plans will have a lower cap.
+These rates are subject to change.
+Please reach out to us to get the current rates.

 Most Medicare Advantage plans bundle hospital, medical, and Medicare Part D prescription drug coverage.
-Many Medicare Advantage plans also coordinate the delivery of extra benefits such as hearing care, dental care, and vision care, as mentioned previously.
+These bundles include the benefits that are not covered, such as:

-Some will even have in-network providers you can visit to receive your care, which would ultimately lower your out-of-pocket costs compared to going to a provider outside of these specific networks.
+Some plans have in-network providers you can visit to receive your care, which would ultimately lower your out-of-pocket costs compared to going to a provider outside of these specific networks.

 Disadvantages of Medicare Advantage Plans